-Columbia University Student Health Insurance Plan (Aetna)
+Columbia University Student Health Insurance Plan (Aetna) for Therapy

 As a student at Columbia University, you have access to their Columbia Plan student health insurance.
 All students must have insurance coverage - whether that’s through the Columbia Plan or an outside insurance plan through a family member.
 Luckily, this insurance plan covers mental health services - so seeing a therapist doesn’t have to cost as much as your tuition!